rhythm-collective/arena/README.md

     > CNAME arena.rhythmcollective.online [proxy.rhythmcollective.online]
     > ```

+2. (Optional) Create a directory called `path_programs` somewhere reasonable, add `path_programs` to your user path variable.
+3. Download [Helm](https://github.com/helm/helm/releases), place the executable in `path_programs` and rename to `helm.exe`.
+4. Download [SOPS](https://github.com/mozilla/sops/releases), place the executable in `path_programs` and rename to `sops.exe`.
+5. Download [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-windows), place the executable in `path_programs` and rename to `kubectl.exe`.
+6. **TODO:** Create instructions for authenticating with the kubernetes cluster.
+Steps beyond here assume you have access to a cluster and you have authenticated.
-2. Create the cert-manager namespace. `kubectl create namespace cert-manager`.
+7. Create the cert-manager namespace. `kubectl create namespace cert-manager`.
-3. Navigate to `helmstuff/arena`.
+8. Navigate to `helmstuff/arena`.
-4. Install Kong
+9. Install Kong

     > ``` bash
     > helm repo add kong https://charts.konghq.com